mS. SHERINE RAVEENDRAN

 an invited reviewer of several International Journals.

-After practicing in the surgical field for more than a decade, Dr. Raveendran established Toronto Medical
+After practicing in the surgical field for more than a decade, Ms. Raveendran established Toronto Medical

 Aesthetics, the institute that provides advanced medical skin care and rejuvenation in the province of

 Ontario.
-Dr. Raveendran also holds short-term positions in Plastic & Reconstructive surgery in the United
+Ms. Raveendran also holds short-term positions in Plastic & Reconstructive surgery in the United

 Kingdom.
 Her extensive experience in Plastic Reconstructive Aesthetic surgery and Burns experience